Brijeshkrishna/virustotal-scrapper/README.md

 `

-it's returns a sha256 hash , using that we can check the details of the file
+it's returns a SHA256 Hash, using that you can check the details of the file

 `